Byron Bay 100 hr Prenatal & Postnatal Yoga Teacher Training 25th August - 3rd Sept 2014

 This fully residential 10-day intensive held in beautiful Byron Bay certifies you to become a Registered Prenatal Yoga Teacher (RPYT) with Yoga Alliance, and offers the highest qualification currently available in this specialised area.

-Offered in conjunction with Bliss Baby Yoga, it represents the most in-depth immersion course of its kind currently available in Australia and is designed for yoga teachers or women’s health professionals who wish to specialise in the growing field of yoga for pregnant women and new mothers.
+This course represents the most in-depth immersion course of its kind currently available in Australia and is designed for yoga teachers or women’s health professionals who wish to specialise in the growing field of yoga for pregnant women and new mothers.

 This course is the natural follow-on for any students who have previously completed the Bliss Baby Weekend Prenatal/Postnatal Weekend Intensives or Online Courses.